Your study guide for ATM lessons

 Share Your Insights (ideas, principles, strategies, experiences, …)

-• I find it interesting that the focus of the first half of the lesson, on shoulder movement, morphs into fixing the shoulders and rotating the spine from the hips, and then on fixing the torso and rotating the shoulder girdle.
-For me this falls into the category of Coordinating flexors and extensors.
-(Ben Parsons)
+• I find it interesting that the focus of the first half of the lesson, on shoulder movement, develops into fixing the shoulders and rotating the spine from the hips, and then on to fixing the torso and rotating the shoulder girdle.
+These movements demand coordination of the flexors and extensors.
+The softening of the thorax is a goal.
+(BenP)

 • Add your thoughts about the lesson here.